 On the occasion of Pete’s death, your grandparents took a weird interest in Pete’s will.
 They just knew, with all the fix-up work to Pete’s house, all the errands they made on his behalf, all the invites to their family events, surely he’d be grateful in a financial way and put them into his will.
 I mean, he held no wife, no kids, no close family around; who else would he give his money to?

 Within a week after Pete’s death, Vince talked to my other brother, Frank, and practically started crying.
 Vince was so disappointed and sad.
 But were his tears for the loss of his beloved neighbor Pete?
-No, Vince had just discovered that Pete had never put him or Nancy into his will.
+No, Vince had just discovered that Pete never put him or Nancy into his will.
 My brother Frank could not believe how upset and angry Vince was.
-He told Frank, “He left it all to his distant nephew!”
+Vince told Frank, “He left it all to his distant nephew!”
 Vince shouted.
 “He didn’t leave us anything.
 And I did so much work in his house and never charged him.
 And Nance drove him to doctors’ appointments and all over the place.
 I can’t believe he left us nothing.
 All our time and energy to help him was for nothing.”
 Ask your great uncle Frank.
 He will confirm all of this.

 And it gets worse …